thillRobot/seam_detection/README.md

 - [ ] improve efficiecy of `seam_detection.cpp` by redcucing the number of extra copies of cloud objects used in the main workflow.
 Many of these were only used for debugging purposes.

-- [ ] document data colletion and calibration process using 3D LiDAR system - update `scan2cloud` package and docs
+- [ ] document data collection and calibration process using 3D LiDAR system - update `scan2cloud` package and docs - TAKE NOTE NEXT TIME !

 - [?] prepare a manuscript for ASME IDETC2024 or alternate venue